shrutpgundigara/projects/README.md

 # projects
-This is my repository of projects that I've made so far.
+This is the repository of projects that I've made so far.